 Grab this FREE printable Salah chart (available in two colors).

-I hope you enjoy this Ramadan Activities Printable Coloring Bundle as a little gift from me.
+I hope you enjoy this Ramadan Activities Printable Coloring Bundle.
 Do tag me on your social media if you use it.
 I would love to see those pictures. <3 Ramadan Kareem!